Sridhar2020/FibroblastMotif/README.md

 To run the programs first run MakeFolder.py followed by Run_script.py

 The programs here are for the case where the Fibroblasts have a resting membrane potential of -24.5 mV.
+The resting membrane potential of the fibroblast can be changed bys hifting the gating variable voltage dependence of the time dependent potassium current as described in Jacquemet et al (Am.
+J. Physiol.
+Circ.
+Physiol.
+294, H2040–H2052 ,2008).